ajxs/yamaha_dx7_rom_disassembly/README.md

 ## FAQ
-**Q: Can this assembly be directly recompiled into a new ROM?**
+**Q: Can this assembly be directly recompiled into a new ROM binary?**

-**A:** Unfortunately, this is not possible at the current time.
-A long-term goal of the project is to provide a way for developers to modify the firmware source, and assemble it into new DX7 firmware ROMs using a freely available assembler.

-This task would involve finding a suitable assembler which supports the HD6303 instruction set, then amending the source code to its particular requirements.
-Any suggestions for a suitable assembler would be appreciated.
-At any rate, if anyone was looking to create a new firmware ROM this repository would be an invaluable resource.
+**A:** ***Yes!***

+When this disassembly was originally published it was not possible to assemble the source code back into the original binary.
+One challenge in doing so was finding a suitable assembler which fully supported the HD6303 instruction set, and amending the source code to its particular requirements.
+After some research, I've settled on the [dasm](https://dasm-assembler.github.io/ "dasm") assembler.
+Dasm is open-source, cross-platform, and supports the Motorola 6800 architecture upon which the Hitachi HD6303 is based.
+It has some issues with HD6303 support, however the developers were kind enough to provide pre-written macros to add support for the 6303's unique instructions.

+In order to get the source to build, it's necessary to transform the source assembly's format to match dasm's specifications.
+This includes addressing the differences in how dasm encodes the source, compared with the original assembler used when building the factory ROM.
+Of particular note is the difference in addressing modes between the assemblers.
+With dasm defaulting to *direct addressing* of memory locations when possible, whereas the original ROM uses *extended addressing* in all cases.

 **Q: What kind of improvements can be made to the ROM?
 Is it possible to design new, and interesting functionality for the DX7?**